swan-cern/help/docs/ats/intro.md

 # Introduction

-As part of a joint project — called "SWAN on the TN" — between the ATS and IT departments at CERN, a specialized SWAN instance is being developed to meet the specific needs of the ATS sector.
-A prototype of this ATS SWAN is already available for testing at:
+As part of a joint project — called "SWAN on the TN" — between the ATS and IT departments at CERN, a specialized SWAN instance has been deployed to meet the specific needs of the ATS sector.
+This ATS SWAN instance is available at:

 <https://ats.swan.cern.ch>

-The access to this prototype is restricted to members of the `TBD` e-group.
+The access to this instance is restricted to members of the `TBD` e-group.

 ## Main features